Advertisement

 Rents in UK are rising at highest rate in decades.
 Will they keep going up?

-With record rent rises becoming the norm, The Big Issue looks at whether renters face more surges as the cost of living crisis continues to hit households.
+With record rent rises becoming the norm, The Big Issue looks at whether renters face more surges or if the tide is starting to turn in the favour of tenants

-Tenants are still paying £105 more every month on average than they were a year ago.
-In London, renters are having to find an extra £204 each month.
+Tenants across the UK are still paying around £87 more every month on average than they were a year ago.

 Advertisement

 The devolved countries in the UK have engaged with the issue of rising rents more directly than Westminster in recent years.
-The Scottish government limited rent increases and banned evictions between September 2022 and April 2024 and are planning long-term rent controls.
-The Welsh government ihas also consulted on the idea of bringing in rent controls.
+The Scottish government limited rent increases and banned evictions until recently and are planning long-term rent controls.
+The Welsh government has also consulted on the idea of bringing in rent controls.

 How much is rent in UK?